Moraa7208/Weather-app/README.md

-The whole app just in four files, welcome view and WeatherController and WeatherService in Services folder and of course the web routs....
+The whole app just in five files, welcome view and WeatherController and WeatherService in Services folder and of course the web routs and api route....

 ## About Laravel